Upgrading to Enterprise Search 8.5.0? See Upgrading and migrating.

 Use two new native connectors (Tech Preview) to index content into search-optimized Elasticsearch indices and use them in search engines:

-- Deployments using connectors or crawler must include the Enterprise Search service, and the service should have at least 4 GB RAM per zone.
+- Deployments using connectors or crawler must include the Enterprise Search service, and the service must have at least 4 GB RAM per zone.
 To verify or change the RAM available to the Enterprise Search service on an Elastic Cloud deployment, see Infrastructure requirements.

 - Build and deploy a customized connector and ingest documents into a search-optimized Elasticsearch index.